UoA-eResearch/resbaz/about.md

 All participants are invited to [join](https://uoacer.slack.com/archives/C02P2DYJXD4) the Centre for eResearch ResBaz 2023 Slack channel.

 ResBaz Aotearoa is a collaboration between the University of Auckland, Victoria University of Wellington, University of Otago and the [Beyond Prediction: Explanatory and Transparent Data Science Programme](https://www.mbie.govt.nz/science-and-technology/science-and-innovation/funding-information-and-opportunities/investment-funds/strategic-science-investment-fund/ssif-funded-programmes/university-of-auckland/\).
 Instructors are based at a variety of Aotearoa research institutions and companies, and they volunteer to teach at ResBaz.
 We wouldn't be able to do it without them and we appreciate their willingness to share their knowledge.

+##### Want to get involved?

+If you're interested in volunteering to deliver a workshop, help out with a workshop, or spread the word at your institution, please <a href = "mailto: researchdata@auckland.ac.nz">get in touch</a> and tell us how you'd like to contribute.

 ##### Are sessions recorded?